hmonroe/guiguts/README.txt

 Detailed release notes:

+Version 0.3.12 When reopening a document, the cursor is returned to where it was with focus.

 Version 0.3.11 Fixed WinGuts which could not run external programs such as an image viewer unless perl was installed.
 Fixed accelerators for bookmarks (Shift+Ctrl+1).